Breeding regulations of the association “Amerikanische Collies Europa e.V.“ (“American Collies Europe”)

 The breeding permission for a bitch expires when the 7th birthday is reached.
 A one year extension can be acquired if a health certificate together with a clearance certification for further breeding issued by a veterinarian is presented.
 Concluding, the breeding commission decides by the majority.

 The breeding permission for stud dogs expires when the 8th birthday is reached.
-A one year extension can be acquired once, in exceptional cases twice, if a health certificate together with a clearance certification for further breeding issued by a veterinarian is presented and the sperm of the dog is very valuable for the breed.
+An extension can be acquired, especially if the sperm of the dog is very valuable for the breed.
 Concluding, the breeding commission decides by the majority.

 To be able to keep high-quality standards long-term and to optimize them further, it is essential that irregularities (anomalies, diseases, etc.) are reported to the stud book office.
 The data is collected and interpreted.
 According to the cause, frequency, etc. further appropriate measures can be applied to optimize future breeding further.